Election Watchers

 • Disclose or record any confidential information he or she may observe

-• Attempt to determine how any elector voted
+• Attempt to decide how someone voted

 • Disclose or record any confidential voter information as defined in section 24-72-204(8), C.R.S., that he or she may observed